The Unforgettable Call

-I will never forget the call I received two years ago from an international medical graduate from Hungary asking for me please to give him the “magical words” for his personal statement.
-It was August, 2013, and he was preparing his ERAS application for medical residency for the 2014 match.
-He did not wish for any advice for improving the content of his personal statement, nor did he wish for his personal statement to be edited.
-He wished only for the “magical words” to use in his personal statement that would be sure to get him an interview.
+I will never forget the call I received two years ago from an international medical graduate (IMG) from Hungary asking for me please to give him the “magical words” for his personal statement.
+It was August, and he was preparing his ERAS application for medical residency.

-First, many international medical graduates struggle with the uniquely American concept of a “personal statement.”
-They come from cultures where it is discouraged or even taboo to share personal details at the level needed to achieve a successful personal statement.
+Many IMGs struggle with the uniquely American concept of a “personal statement.”
+They come from cultures where it is discouraged or even taboo to share personal details, creating for them a difficult barrier to achieving a successful personal statement.

 Does Word Choice Really Matter in a Personal Statement?

-The program directors we know will immediately and categorically reject the application of a candidate who has not personally written his or her own personal statement.
+The program directors we have talked to will immediately and categorically reject the application of a candidate who has not personally written their own personal statement.

 What Are Examples of Bad Word Choice in a Personal Statement?